ireneorichie/docs/serving/accessing-logs.md

      page, you click **Management** > **Index Patterns**.

-1. Individually configure an index pattern by entering the corresponding Elasticsearch index in the `Index pattern`.
+1. Individually configure an index pattern by entering the corresponding Elasticsearch index in **Index pattern**.
 You should append the `*` wildcard to match all variants, for example: `logstash-*` or `zipkin*`.

-1. In the `Time Filter field name`, indicate the value of the global time that you want to use to filter the data.
+1. In **Time Filter field name**, indicate the value of the global time that you want to use to filter the logged events.

    Examples:
    * For `logstash-*`, use the `@timestamp` time filter.
    * For `zipkin*`, use the `timestamp_millis` time filter.

-   **Tip**: The `field names` become available as events are ingested and those names are discovered in the collected log files.
+   Tip: More `field names` become available as events are ingested and those names are discovered in the log files.

 1. Click `Create` to save the index pattern.